frusdelion/tus-flutter-client/README.md

 * [tus-android-client](https://github.com/tus/tus-android-client) on Android

 ## Pull Requests and Issues
 Pull requests are always welcome!
-If you are facing issues, please feel free

 ## Installation
 Add the following to your `pubspec.yml`